Gipetto/CowSay/README.md

 CowSay is easily extended to add new carcases for your custom needs.
 See the [Carcasses](docs/Carcasses.md) tutorial for more information.

+## Known Issues

+- Line length calculations are not fully understood for strings with longer byte length characters. ie: Chinese.

 ## License

 CowSay is licensed under [The MIT License (MIT)](LICENSE.txt).